Does a VPN Drain the Battery? Tips to Avoid VPN Battery Drain [Updated]

 2. Online Privacy and Anonymity

 Security plays a vital role in safeguarding your online privacy and anonymity.
-By masking your IP address and routing your internet traffic through remote servers, a VPN shields your online activities from prying eyes, including internet service providers, advertisers, and even government surveillance.
+By hiding your IP address and routing your internet traffic through remote servers, a VPN shields your online activities from prying eyes, including internet service providers, advertisers, and even government surveillance.
 This increased privacy is crucial for those who value anonymity and freedom from surveillance.

 3. Bypassing Censorship and Geo-Restrictions